brunorijsman/dske-python/docs/protocol-guide.md

 Below, we describe the concepts of PSRD and key shares and each of these steps in more detail.

-In our example scenario, clients Carol and Conny are responsible for producing an encryption key and for delivering this key to encryptors Patrick and Porter respectively.
+In the example scenario, clients Carol and Conny are responsible for producing an encryption key and for delivering this key to encryptors Patrick and Porter respectively.
 The other clients are faded out because they play no role in our example.

+In our implementation, each client node runs in a separate process, listening on a separate HTTP port.

 ### Hubs